irawita/irawita/blogs/malaysia-itinerary.md

 ### Live Fact

-I pulled up on a Sunday, so there's a lot of music I ended up missing out on.
+I pulled up to KL on a Sunday, so there's a lot of music I ended up missing out on.
 I did find this place called Live Fact, which is a little studio/venue in Petaling Jaya.
 It's pretty intimate, and appears to be the spot for the local shoegaze scene.
 I got to see Commemorate's album showcase, opened by Aurum, Feral and Suur.
 Pedal-laced walls of sound do get pretty repetitive (especially for a show that goes on for over 3 hours), but I suppose that isn't really news.
 Good vibes, nice people, and solid music.
 There didn't appear to be a kitchen or anything in there (there was some kind of pantry but I wouldn't really call the place a diner) so don't go on an empty stomach.

 ### Amcorp Mall